 - Overall complication rates in diabetics were low but diabetes was associated with increased rates of complications.

-- Noted differences, were higher death rates, admission to ICU and readmission rates in diabetic patients for both procedures -- compared with patients without diabetes.
+- Noted differences, were higher death rates, admission to ICU and readmission rates in diabetic patients for both procedures -- U.S. patients with diabetes who underwent bariatric surgery during 2015-2017 had a 49% higher rate of deep surgical-site infections and a 31% higher rate of 30-day ICU admissions, compared with patients without diabetes.

 - Comparing IDDM vs NIDDM, significant differences were found in superficial and deep wound infections, wound disruption, renal failure, UTI, ICU admission, readmission, and death.

 - The absolute complication rates were, in general, low.
 For example, the total rate of superficial plus deep surgical-site infections was less than 1% both in patients with diabetes and those without, although the rate rose above 1% in patients with insulin-dependent diabetes.

 - The most common complication was 30-day hospital readmission, which was 4.0% in patients without diabetes, 4.8% in those with diabetes, and 6.4% in patients with insulin-dependent diabetes.

 - Gastric bypass led to more complications than did sleeve gastrectomy, but complications with both types of surgeries increased in patients with diabetes, compared with those without diabetes.

 Read Also: Bariatric surgery reduces risk of microvascular complications in diabetes

 "Weight loss surgery should be offered to diabetic patients with the awareness that complications may be higher," concluded the authors.